moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/tests.md

 Some testing is non-functional, i.e. it aims to test whether the code is working well.
 Non-functional testing includes things such as testing that dbt model builds complete within a certain time period, or that unauthorised users cannot access sensitive data.
 Much of the non-functional testing within **Create a Derived Table** is handled by Data Engineers, but performance testing is something that Analytics Engineers should be aware of.
 (Long-running models may need changes to their SQL to reduce the build time, and large volumes of data may need to use chunking.)

-The testing materials in this page are split into two main sections:
+The testing materials in this page are split into three main sections:

 - [Types of testing](#Types-of-testing) - a summary of the types of testing tools or strategies available.
 - [Use cases](#Use-cases) - a guide to some of the types of testing that are applicable in certain scenarios, such as adding a single model to a datamarts layer, or creating a new macro.
+- [Testing resources and standards](#Testing-resources-and-standards) - links to **dbt** testing resources, and wider information on testing techniques and standards.

 ## Types of testing

+The table below provides a summary of the different types of testing that can be considered.
+They are split according to their scope:

+- **Single model** - Testing the data within a single **dbt** model.
+- **Multiple models** - Testing data across multiple **dbt** models, including relationships.
+- **Macros** - Specific techniques for testing **dbt** macros.
+- **Data reconciliation** - Testing for differences in data across models.
+- **Non-functional testing** - Testing non-functional aspects of **dbt** models, especially performance.

 | Scope of testing | Type of test | Example usage |
 |:-----------------|:-------------|:--------------|